 Calm down.
 Cecil and the signs weren’t the whole problem.
 They weren’t even that big of a deal in the grand scheme of things.
 The tension aching between my shoulder blades came from another source.
 I cut off the train of thought.
 Not now.
 I’d have to live through the dreaded event soon enough.

 I focused on the night sky.
 A cloud cover rendered it starless and murky.
-It had been one of those blustery, windy days, a storm grumbling on the horizon.
-If the weather forecast and my poor aching bones were right, this storm would usher in the first cool weather of autumn.
+It had been one of those blustery, windy days with a high chance of rain in the weather forecast.
+If my poor aching bones were right, this storm would usher in the first cool weather of autumn.
 We needed the break.
 That gorgeous Texas Hill Country sky blazed hot enough to melt glass by the end of summer.

 But I wished the rain could wait until tomorrow, after Tanner and I finished our little errand.
 The flood of worries came again.
 I slammed the door shut on them.
 Best not to dwell on it.
 It wouldn’t do any good.
 I picked up the sign to try again.